 Purpose and Scope

-Transition Associates believes that its market expects a continually improving service and only by providing an outstanding service and product quality will we achieve our aims of long term success and sustained improvements.
-We aim to continually improve the service we provide to meet our client's requirements and to produce finished work that we can justifiably be proud of.
+We will achieve our aims of long term success by providing outstanding service and product quality.
+We aim to continually improve the service we provide to meet our clients’ requirements and to produce finished work that we can be proud of.

-The Organisation operates a Quality Management System that has gained ISO 9001 : 2015 certification, including aspects specific to its scope of certification.
+Transition operates a Quality Management System that has gained ISO 9001:2015 certification, including aspects specific to its scope of certification.

 Ensure that customer needs and expectations are determined and fulfilled with the aim of achieving customer satisfaction

-Communicate throughout the Organisation the importance of meeting customer needs and all relevant statutory and regulatory requirements
+Communicate to all staff the importance of meeting customer needs and all relevant statutory and regulatory requirements

-Establish the Quality Policy and to set Quality Objectives at relevant functions, levels and processes
+Establish the Quality Policy and to set Quality Objectives at relevant levels and processes